Category Archives: Vacation

 I learned a few things on this trip.

 I learned that if you put your mind to a thing, you can fulfill a task (if you plan ahead).
-I learned that schedules don’t always go according to your plans.
+I knew that schedules don’t always go according to plan.
 You may come across a few bumps and potholes along the way, and the winding roads of life may take a bit longer to get to your destination.
-And I learned that I don’t always do well during these obstacles.
+And I learned that I don’t always perform well in these situations.
 (Ahem.)

-You see, my expectations may be to do thus and so, and once my mind is made up, I am in a wee bit hurry in getting there.
+You see, my expectations may be to do thus and so, and once my mind is made up, I am in a wee bit of a hurry to get there.
 But I also learned that it’s best to stop and smell the roses and make every second count.
-Because if you don’t, then you’ll regret that you didn’t do better when you easily could have.
-I learned (and I sometimes forget) to choose my battles and not all hiccups mean the end of the world!
-I learned that making each moment count are what makes every memory cherished.
-I learned that as much as I have strengths, I still have weaknesses that need work.
+Because if you don’t, you’ll regret not doing better when you could have.
+I learned (and I sometimes forget) to choose my battles, and not all hiccups mean the end of the world!
+I learned that making each moment count is what makes every memory cherished.
+I learned that, despite my strengths, I still have weaknesses that need improvement.
 Egads!
 I learned that growing older doesn’t necessarily mean you stop learning.
 I learned that no matter what, there is always something to be grateful for.
 And I learn (sort of already knew) that I have the bestest of friends!
 We love and accept one another–flaws and all–and if feeling down, we lift the other up!

 So what did we do, you ask?
 You mean besides the driving, shopping, dining, visiting my in-laws, and shopping some more?